Purchases made through links earn us a small commission, at no extra cost to you.

 Tour St. Gallen, Train to Appenzell, Cycle to Altstätten, Train to Chur

-In the morning, I did walking tour of St. Gallen before heading to Appenzell by train.
+In the morning, I did a walking tour of St. Gallen before heading to Appenzell by train.
 After lunch in Appenzell, I rented a bike and cycled part of the Herzroute to Altstätten, where I returned my bike and caught a train to Chur.

 Approximate travel times: St. Gallen to Appenzell- 50 min, Bike ride Appenzell to Altstätten- 2 hr, Altstätten to Chur- 50 min